aszx87410/huli-blog/source/_posts/en/redos-regular-expression-denial-of-service.md

 photos: /img/redos-regular-expression-denial-of-service/cover.png
 ---

-Regular expressions, also known as "正規表達式" or "正規表示式" in Chinese (hereinafter referred to as regexp), are mainly used for string matching.
+Regular expressions (hereinafter referred to as regexp), are mainly used for string matching.
 After writing a pattern, it can be used to match text that meets the rules.

 Whether it's a phone number, email, or ID number, regexp can be used to perform basic format validation to ensure that the string format matches specific rules.